adi101/kNN/README.md

 			 {3, 58, 27, 51, 19}}
 ```

-Finally, we just initialize the kNN class with an object we want to classify, and print it's classification:
+Now we just initialize the kNN class with an object we want to classify, and print it's classification:

 ```Java
 int[] b = {60, 20, 40, 10};